etcadinfinitum/inviteme/README.md

 ## Future Work

+* Allow users to mention other users to request an invitation for
 * Enable collaboration access for organization teams
 * Specify collaborator permissions for organization repositories
 * Support for approval mechanisms by repository administrators